-How do airplanes manage to provide fresh air to passengers during each flight?
+How fresh air is provided to passengers during flights?

 Most commercial jets use the same idea of ‘bleeding’ hot compressed air from inside the jet engines and then passing it through a set of machines to be processed and finally piped into the passenger cabin.